samora/samora.github.io/content/posts/why-i-choose-typescript.md

 ---

 I’ve used many languages over the years.
 In all cases I built real world apps so it wasn’t like I formed opinions from a Todo app.
-The languages I’ve had the pleasure of working with are Ruby, Python, C#, Go, JavaScript, Typescript.
+The languages I’ve had the pleasure of working with are Ruby, Python, C#, Go, JavaScript and Typescript.
 At the moment I use TypeScript for everything.
 I build web servers, mobile and web apps.

 ## Installing packages and managing language versions